 - Back Arch Takedowns.

-- Attacking an opponent who is being treated by a referee or a doctor.
+- Attacking an opponent whom a referee or a doctor is treating.

 - Grabbing the clavicle.